RohanGupta-7/CPH-VS-Code-Extension-LeetCode/README.md

 Compares actual outputs with expected outputs and highlights discrepancies for easy debugging.

-3. Multi-Language Support
+### 3. Multi-Language Support

 Supports multiple programming languages, including but not limited to:

-Python
+* Python

-C++
+* C++

-Java

-JavaScript

 Provides customizable compile and run commands for each supported language.

-4. Exclusion of Code Submission Feature
+### 4. Exclusion of Code Submission Feature

 Does not include any functionality to submit code to LeetCode, ensuring focus on local testing and debugging.

-Requirements
+## Requirements

 To use rg-cph-leetcode, ensure the following prerequisites are met:

-VS Code: Version 1.65.0 or higher.
+* VS Code: Version 1.65.0 or higher.

-CPH Extension: Installed and configured in VS Code.
+* CPH Extension: Installed and configured in VS Code.

-Internet Access: Required for fetching test cases from LeetCode.
+* Internet Access: Required for fetching test cases from LeetCode.

-Programming Language Compilers/Interpreters:
+* Programming Language Compilers/Interpreters:

-Python: Python 3.x installed and added to PATH.
+* Python: Python 3.x installed and added to PATH.

-C++: GCC or any standard C++ compiler installed.
+* C++: GCC or any standard C++ compiler installed.

-Other languages: Relevant compilers or interpreters installed.

-Extension Settings
+### Extension Settings

 The extension contributes the following settings that can be customized:

-Language-Specific Configurations
+### Language-Specific Configurations

 C++ Configuration Example